2.20 Lab Create Student Table With Constraints

 Adding More Constraints and Considerations

 The above SQL code provides a basic structure for the Student table.
-However, you can add more constraints and considerations to further improve data integrity and meet specific requirements.
+On the flip side, you can add more constraints and considerations to further improve data integrity and meet specific requirements.

 Default Values